Pappu Can't Dance Saala

 Pappu Can't Dance Saala is a 2011 Indian romantic comedy film written and directed by Saurabh Shukla.
 The film stars Vinay Pathak and Neha Dhupia, whilst Rajat Kapoor, Naseeruddin Shah, Sanjay Mishra, and Saurabh Shukla play supporting roles.
-The film released on 16 December 2011.
+The film was released on 16 December 2011.

-The title of the film is taken from a song of the same name, from the film Jaane Tu...
-Ya Jaane Na (July 4, 2008).
+The title of the film is taken from a song of the same name from the film Jaane Tu...
+Ya Jaane Na (2008).